wpm-mh/Lenovo-K6-NOTE-LInTools/README.md

 # QUICK START

-Before use this script make sure that you installed dialog and android-tools, without that repos, scipt dosn't work!
+Before use this script make sure that you installed dialog and android-tools, without that packages, script doesn't work!

 # HOW TO USE